 Clause 7.02 goes on to stipulate that any teacher who completes the probationary period and then enters into continuous employment with the same school board shall have tenure with that particular board.

-Clause 7.03 outlines a slight variation of the above arrangement, in that a teacher who has previously completed a probationary period with one board and is subsequently hired by another may be required to enter into a probationary period of one year with the new board.
-However, provision is also made for the new school board to waive the one-year probationary period, if it so chooses.
+Clause 7.03 outlines a slight variation of the above arrangement in that a teacher who has previously completed a probationary period with one board, and is subsequently hired by another, may be required to enter into a probationary period of one year with the new board.
+However, provision is also made for the new school board to waive the one-year probationary period if it so chooses.
 It is very important to note, within Clause 7.03, that unless the board notifies the teacher in writing at the date of hiring that a probationary period of one year is required, then the teacher is recognized as having tenure automatically with that particular board.
 A similar arrangement is outlined in Clause 7.04 for a teacher who completes the probationary period with a school board and subsequently leaves the employ of that board for a period in excess of four years.
-S/he may, upon re-employment, be required by that board to serve a further one-year probationary period.
+They may, upon re-employment, be required by that board to serve a further one-year probationary period.